ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 4 Always give up the road to bulls and mad,
 men, and never fight with a coal-heaver, or
 contend with a base character, for they will be
-sure to blacken you.?Rev. G. H. Spurgeon
+sure to blacken you.?Rev. G. H. Spurgeon.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:scu:batch_scu_chitlinstrut_ver01:data:sn84026925:00295862737:1870060201:0252/pct:26.288899,10.669643,12.935439,18.580357/!600,600/0/default.jpg"/>
 </td>